 We met in classrooms, in chapel and during spontaneous outdoor lunches together.
 Most important, we did so while observing physical distancing and other precautions to protect one another from the coronavirus.
 We know of no instances of the virus on campus.

 While the situation on our campus remains stable, we exist within a state that is now facing unprecedented struggles.
 On Oct.
 17, Ohio had 2,234 reported new cases of COVID-19, the state’s highest total to date.
 With the current surge, we feel a civic responsibility to further diminish the chances the virus could spread via MTSO to our neighbors in the broader community.

 Consistent with our commitment to be guided by our institutional commitments and the best public health information available, MTSO has pivoted to fully online education for the remainder of the Fall Semester, effective Oct.
 18.

 January Term will be fully online; Spring Semester classes will be online and possibly in person

 Classes will be fully online during the January Term.

 We pledge that all Spring Semester classes will be available online.
 We are evaluating whether we can also offer an in-person classroom experience in the spring.
 Once the decision has been made, we will communicate it as quickly as possible.

 Healthy Together protocols

-To ensure that each of us clearly understands our individual responsibility as a member of the MTSO community, the Administrative Council has approved a Healthy Together COVID-19 Protocol.
-All students and employees are required to read and sign the appropriate protocol.
+To ensure that each of us clearly understands our individual responsibility as a member of the MTSO community, the Administrative Council approved a Healthy Together COVID-19 Protocol in the summer of 2020.
+All students and employees were required to read and sign the appropriate protocol prior to Fall Semester.

 The MTSO mailroom will have limited hours, from 1 to 3 p.m.
 Monday through Friday.
 Also, mail will not be distributed to offices or other parts of campus.
 If you have ordered things to be delivered to campus, you will need to pick them up when the mailroom is open.